BEW111/brian-website/_posts/reft-guide.md

 ## Using pre-tokenized datasets

 The provided helper functions are nice but I wanted to use some datasets I had already tokenized.
-Here's a helper function I wrote for myself, although I'm not sure if it works for all cases:
+Here's a helper function that returns the intervention locations for a tokenized example.

 ```python
 def get_intervention_locations(